7.5 Mental health

 - The coordination between field actors, in order to create a smooth and safe transition for the suffering person.

-The website www.prevention-suicide.lu, run by the Centre of Intervention and Prevention, provides information to suicidal persons, their social environment and professionals.
-The website offers information on available emergency services, consultation services, helplines and self-help groups.
+The website www.prevention-suicide.lu, run by the Centre of Intervention and Prevention, provides information to suicidal persons, their social environment, and professionals.
+The website www.prevention-psy.lu, run by the Luxembourgish Mental Health Organisation (Ligue Luxembourgeoise d'Hygiène Mentale) in cooperation with the Ministry of Health, is a platform for all help, information and training services on mental health.